ErzaTitania-2001/celeby-1/README.md

 # celeby - IOT-based Smart Blanket

-We propose an Arduino-based artificially warm-able patient mattress which can be used to keep patients warm in presence of the magnetic scanning machines during CT/MRI/PET scan procedures, without hindering their operation.
+We propose an Arduino-based artificially warm-able patient mattress which can be used to keep patients warm in presence of the magnetic scanning machines during CT/MRI/PET scan procedures, without hindering their operation.  dgsegagF

 Components needed :